-This policy outlines the procedures which individuals should follow when raising a complaint with St John Vianney Catholic Primary School, a member of the Bishop Bewick Catholic Education Trust (BBCET) or with BBCET.
+This policy outlines the procedures which individuals should follow when raising a complaint with a school within the Bishop Bewick Catholic Education Trust (BBCET), a member of BBCET or with BBCET itself.
 The Trust's aim is to resolve complaints at the earliest possible stage and wherever possible, informally, at school level.